 The once-missing piece in health apps—identified by Dr. Josh West—may facilitate behavior change

 Dr. Josh West and his colleagues analyzed health and fitness apps shortly after they first appeared on the app store.
-In fact, their study —“There's an App for That: Content Analysis of Paid Health and Fitness Apps”—was one of the first of its kind.
+In fact, their study —“There's an App for That: Content Analysis of Paid Health and Fitness Apps”

 Users in this study “coded” apps into different categories, such as predisposing, enabling, or reinforcing.
 An app labeled as “reinforcing” provided social networking, encouragement, or evaluation from oneself or a coach, whereas apps coded as “predisposing” or “enabling” provided knowledge or information, similar to what one could learn from a book.